-IGNITE has shown that it can perform well under a range of different soil types and environments including the lower North Island.
+IGNITE has shown that it can perform well under a range of different soil types and environments including, the lower North Island.
 FAR trial results suggest it can be grown as a second-year wheat.
 However, it is a higher risk option than Starfire.

-IGNITE has a good disease resistance profile, being moderately resistant to Septoria leaf blotch, stripe rust and powdery mildew.
-However, it is moderately susceptible to leaf rust.
-Considering this disease profile, a low to moderate fungicide programme with a late application (T3 and potentially T4) targeting leaf rust is recommended.
-In PGW Grain agronomy trials (2019/20-2020/21), IGNITE has produced moderate untreated yields and fungicide responses of 3.3-4.2 t/ha.
+IGNITE has a good disease resistance profile, being moderately resistant to stripe rust and powdery mildew.
+However, it is moderately susceptible to leaf rust and Septoria leaf blotch.
+Considering this disease profile, a moderate to high fungicide programme (T1, T2 and T3) is recommended.
+In PGW Grain agronomy trials (2019/20-2022/23), IGNITE has produced moderate untreated yields and fungicide responses of 3.3-4.2 t/ha.
 Please contact your local PGW Representative for site specific recommendations.

-Disease PGW disease nursery ratings (9 highly resistant,1 highly susceptible)
+Disease PGW disease nursery ratings (9 highly resistant, 1 highly susceptible)

 Stripe rust 8

 Leaf rust 6

-Septoria leaf blotch 7
+Septoria leaf blotch 6

-Powdery mildew 8
+Powdery mildew 7

-Fusarium head blight 7
+Fusarium head blight 6